-Formed in 2006 by multi-instrumentalist musician Ron Tippin, and featuring his teenage son Zach on bass, Widetrack's "Alterna-Prog" sound has been described as, "Twilight Zone creator Rod Serling holds a group therapy session with members of Pink Floyd and Soundgarden."
+Formed in 2006 by multi-instrumentalist musician Ron Tippin, and featuring his 14 year old son Zach on bass, Widetrack's "Alterna-Prog" sound has been described as, "Twilight Zone creator Rod Serling holds a group therapy session with members of Pink Floyd and Soundgarden."

 The band began gaining momentum after performing at the 2007 and 2008 Voodoo Music Experience shows in New Orleans.
 Given the opportunity to play an event which featured such premier artists as Stone Temple Pilots, Nine Inch Nails, Smashing Pumpkins, Rage Against the Machine, etc., the group found a greater sense of confidence in developing their own individual sound.

 From Voodoofest, Widetrack went on to release two albums: their 2007 debut self-titled album, and 2009's Widetrack II.
 Both were recorded and co-produced by Andy Patalan, guitarist for popular '90s grunge-rock band, Sponge.

 Most recently, the group has recorded a remake of Pink Floyd's classic, Welcome to the Machine.
 Reactions such as, "In its own unique way, this is as good as the original!", "Epic version!" and "Best Pink Floyd cover ever!" are just a few of the kudos the reinvented cover has received.

 The band's brand-new release, Widetrack III, once again features Tippin on vocals, rhythm guitar and drums, and is rounded off by musical 6-string powerhouse Brian Burleson on lead guitar and "atmospheric conjuring", as well as the recording debut of Ron's 14 year-old son, Zach, on bass.